smart-data-models/data-models/pysmartdatamodels/README.md

 # Load all datamodels in a dict like the official list
 print(sdm.load_all_datamodels())
-Dear sirs it is a pleasure to inform you that now we have a service to create an export in SQL for PostgreSQL from a data model based on the yaml (file model.yaml) version here there is an example with weather forecast data model . https://smartdatamodels.org/index.php/sql-result/?modelYamlUrl=https%3A%2F%2Fraw.githubusercontent.com%2Fsmart-data-models%2FdataModel.Weather%2Fmaster%2FWeatherForecast%2Fmodel.yaml&email=alberto.abella%40fiware.org

 # Load all attributes in a dict like the official export of attributes
 print(len(sdm.load_all_attributes()))   # there is more than 30.000 to get all listed